raspberrypi/style-guide/style-guide.md

 *   fax
 *   feed reader
 *   fetch-decode-execute cycle
+*   FFmpeg
 *   file name
 *   file system
 *   firewall
 *   FireWire – trademark
 *   Flash – do not capitalise *Flash* when referring to flash memory.
-If for some reason you need to refer to the now-deprecated Adobe Flash, use *Flash* as an adjective, since it is a trademark.
+If for some reason (why?) you need to refer to the now-deprecated Adobe Flash, use *Flash* as an adjective, since it is a trademark.
 *   flash memory - no capital unless at the start of a sentence, Dr Allan.
 *   floating-point - adjective, as in 'floating-point number'
 *   forgo – not _forego_
+*   frame rate - two words.
+Had a fight with Sam and Brian about this: two words won.
 *   friend – can be used as a verb if referring to social networking, but this is grim and unlovely.
 See *unfriend*.
 *   FTP – File Transfer Protocol (note capitalisation)
 *   full-screen